juokaz/azureplus/README.md

 This comand pulls the settings for the specific deployment from the configuration file, then packages app as a normal archive and sends to the API.
 API replies about the status and application is running.

-Deployment time can be reduced also, this is not final yet as how it will behave, but the plan is that initial deployment can take as long as 30 mins, but any later updates take as long as file upload.
+Deployment time can be reduced also, this is not final yet as how it will behave, but the plan is that initial deployment can take as long as 30 mins, but any later updates take as long as a file upload, that is seconds.
+This achieved by some custom logic.

 ## Functionality supported